JesperChristensen89/object_detection_benchmarking/README.md

 # Platforms
 The models are deployed directly from the available notebooks.

-Multiprocessing and threading are intelligently used limit the bottleneck from decoding and processing.
+Multiprocessing and threading are utilized to limit the bottleneck from decoding and processing.

 The tested platforms include:
 * MacBook Pro 2015 2.7 GHz Intel Core i5 CPU